codatio/codat-docs/docs/using-the-api/push.md

     end
 ```

-### Synchronous vs asynchronous operations
+### Asynchronous operations

-You should assume that all data creation and updates will be processed asynchronously when integrating with Codat.
-It may take a few seconds to a couple of minutes to complete the operation, depending on the underlying platform.
+Data creation and updates will be handled asynchronously and will take between a few seconds to a couple of minutes to complete, depending on the underlying platform.
 This means you will receive a `Pending` status in response to your CUD request.
-You can [monitor the status of your request via a webhook](/using-the-api/push#monitor-the-status-of-your-operation) to verify when the operation completes.
+You can [monitor the status of your request via a webhook](/using-the-api/push#monitor-the-status-of-your-operation) to verify when the operation completes (preferred), or poll the status.

-For the few integrations that perform these requests synchronously, the behavior remains the same.
+A CUD operation may be `Pending` indefinitely for integrations using offline connectors when the desktop application is unreachable.
+Manage this by setting [timeouts](/using-the-api/push#monitor-the-status-of-your-operation#timeouts).

 ### Supplemental data